AliBgisrs/DroughtTrend.github.io/README.md

-You can use this code to monitor the draught tend using Google Earth Engine in an specific location using NDVI and TCI indices.
+You can utilize this code to monitor drought trends using Google Earth Engine in a specific location by employing NDVI and TCI indices.

 ![Capture](https://github.com/AliBgisrs/DroughtTrend.github.io/assets/109620013/d96efa1b-2421-457b-bd14-f7e125deb82d)